-WordPress is one of the widely used platforms across the globe.
-One of the reasons behind its popularity is open-source nature.
+One of the reasons behind WordPress’s enduring popularity is its open-source nature.
 But what makes WordPress an open-source platform?
 Well, the answer to that would be PHP.
-WordPress runs on PHP which is a scripting language contributing to around 83% of all the websites!
+WordPress runs on PHP, a scripting language contributing to around 79 percent of all websites!

 The Process of Benchmarking

 I tested WordPress version 5.7 against different versions of PHP including 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, and 8.0.
 I wanted to test out WordPress in its default configuration.
 That’s why I used the pre-installed Twenty Twenty-One WordPress theme.

 - Processor: 2 Core

 - Server Location: San Francisco

 The application configurations are:

 - Installed a few must-have plugins like Elementor, Bot Protection, and more.